Start your 30 day free trial.

 Containers share resources with their hosts.
 Running resource experiments on Kubernetes objects will impact the hosts where the targeted containers are running, including the host's full set of containers.
 Targeted containers also need to be able to resolve api.gremlin.com, otherwise the experiment will fail.
 Gremlin adopts all the configuration and resources of the pod it is experimenting.

-Include new targets in ongoing experiments
+Including new targets in ongoing experiments

-For example, imagine you select all EC2 hosts in the AWS <span class="code-class-custom">us-east-1</span> region for a CPU experiment.
-When you run the experiment, AWS detects the increased CPU usage and automatically provisions a new EC2 instance and installs the Gremlin agent.
+For example, imagine you want to run a CPU experiment on all EC2 hosts in the AWS us-east-1 region.
+When you run the experiment, AWS detects the increased CPU usage, automatically provisions a new EC2 instance, and installs the Gremlin agent.
 If Include New Targets is checked, Gremlin will add this new instance to the ongoing CPU experiment.

 For a range of IP addresses, CIDR values can be used (i.e. 10.0.0.0/24).